Distributed PI Planning with SAFe

-- Planning Locations: Determining the number of different locations needed.
+- Planning Locations: Determining the number of different locations needed

-- PI Planning Agenda: Creating a PI planning agenda to accommodate multiple time zones.
+- PI Planning Agenda: Creating a PI planning agenda to accommodate multiple time zones

-- Facilities: Ensuring the appropriate physical space to conduct the planning.
+- Facilities: Ensuring the appropriate physical space to conduct the planning

-- Working Agreements: Meeting the needs of the event attendees.
+- Working Agreements: Meeting the needs of the event attendees

-- Tooling: Employing technology to support the different planning activities.
+- Tooling: Employing technology to support the different planning activities

-- Facilitation: Executing a successful distributed PI planning event.
+- Facilitation: Executing a successful distributed PI planning event

-In the first scenario, where each team is together but distributed from the other teams, efforts should still be made to consolidate the locations.
-Even something as simple as moving from two offices in two cities to one office in each city can create material benefits without incurring significant travel costs.
+In the first scenario, where each team is together but distributed from the other groups, efforts should still be made to consolidate the locations.
+Even something as simple as moving from two offices in two cities to one office in each town can create material benefits without incurring significant travel costs.
 The focus should be on bringing the teams that will have strong dependencies with one another together at a common location.
-However, even bringing together multiple teams who may not have much overlapping work, reduces the number of planning locations, lessens the feeling of isolation, and creates the feeling of shared experience for those taking part.
+However, even getting together multiple teams who may not have much overlapping work reduces the number of planning locations, lessens the feeling of isolation, and creates a shared experience for those taking part.